Awrsha/Awrsha/README.md

 ## About Me ;)💫

 Hello, I'm Amir Mohammad.
-Web designer and computer engineering student (Bachelor).
+Web designer and computer engineering (Bachelor student).
 My interest is artificial Intellligence and software.
-I started my career with web design and programming, then I became interested in honorary Cyber police in my country  and learned about site security, and finally I started teaching at some sites and now I am learning Ros(Robotic Operation System).
+I started my career with web design and programming, then I became interested in honorary Cyber police in my country  and learned about site security, and finally I started teaching at some sites and now I am learning Ros (Robotic Operation System).

 ## Send your feedbacks🚀